-And while there are many people to credit in putting the team in this spot, it isn't hard to argue that it was Fox, in his 20th season at the helm of the program, that saved the season.
+And while there are many people to credit in putting the team in this spot, it isn't hard to argue that it was Fox, in his 20th season at the helm of the program, who saved the season.

 @DTHSports | email@example.com